Glossaries for interpreters 2.0

 Tech-savvy terminology management

-Have you ever known you had a term in one of your glossaries, but couldn't find it quickly enough?
+Know you have a term in one of your glossaries, but can't find it quickly enough?

 Glossaries for interpreters 2.0: Tech-savvy terminology management will answer these questions - and many more!